grafana/k6-docs/docs/sources/k6-studio/components/test-generator.md

 ### Parameterization rule

+The parameterization rule allows you to parameterize your requests to use a text value, or the value from a variable.
+For example, you can replace a `userId` value in all requests with a test user ID defined as a text value in the rule tab, or use a variable name from the **Test variables** tab.

+The configuration fields are:

+- **Filter**: Define a request path that this filter applies to.
+Plain text and regular expression are supported.
+- **Target**: Select the headers, body, or URL path as the target for the extractor or replacer.
+- **Type**: Select Begin-End, Regex, or JSON as the way to search for the value to be replaced.
+  - **Begin-End**: Define the Begin and End values as the strings immediately before and after the value to be replaced.
+  - **Regex**: Define the regular expression to match the value to be replaced.
+  - **JSON**: Define the JSON path to match the value to be replaced.
+- **Replace with**: Select **Text value** or **Variables** for the value to be used as a replacement for the request data.
+For **Variables**, make sure that you configure the variable value to be used under **Test options** -> **Test data**.

+When creating or editing a parameterization rule, you can use the **Rule preview** panel to check that your configuration options are working as intended, and being applied to the correct requests and values in your test script.

 ### Custom code rule

 The custom code rule allows you to insert a custom JavaScript code snippet in your test script.